Kira Kreylis-Petrova: Biography

 Kira Petrova was born in Leningrad, and as a child survived the Siege of Leningrad.
 From an early age she engaged in playing the violin, always loved to make people laugh all around.
 After school, she decided to become an actress.
 On the first attempt, she entered the Moscow Art Theatre School.
 In Moscow, which came to the commission of the Art Theatre, flew a telegram: We carry a pearl of laughter.

 The course, where she studied, Kira Petrova proved stellar: Galina Volchek, Anatoly Kuznetsov, Igor Kvasha, Leonid Bronevoy, Irina Skobtseva, Pyotr Fomenko, Lyudmila Ivanova and others.
 Kira married the Institute's future director Yacov Kreylis and took the surname Kreylis-Petrova.

-Careers
+Career

 In 1955, Kira Kreylis-Petrova graduated from the Moscow Art Theatre School (course of Alexander Karev).

-In 1955–1956 the fleet was a theater actress in Liepaja, in 1956–1957 — in the Drama Theatre name of Chekhov (Yuzhno-Sakhalinsk).

-In 1957–1974 in Bryantsev Youth Theatre.

-Since 1980 to 2012 — Alexandrinsky Theatre's actress.
+In 1955–1956, she was a theater actress in Liepāja, in 1956–1957 in the Drama Theatre name of Chekhov (Yuzhno-Sakhalinsk).
+In 1957–1974, she played in Bryantsev Youth Theatre.
+From 1980 to 2012, she was Alexandrinsky Theatre's actress.

 She played more than 50 roles in film and TV.
 She died on 12 May 2021 in Saint Petersburg from cancer.